 While implicit knowledge is not directly teachable, the Implicit Curriculum imparts it indirectly, powerfully, and effectively.
 Using the resources of higher education, the Implicit Curriculum systematically connects the explicit knowledge of development with implicit knowledge to close the Implicit Knowledge Gap for every graduate of the curriculum.
 Managerial performance between developing and developed countries is thereby equalized and real development can finally begin.
 This is the promise of higher education for developing countries that has not been kept—Human Rethink

-The Implicit Curriculum, along with the Inclusive Theory of Change derived from it, constitute a higher-order paradigm that is proven true not by rhetoric but by results.
-It thereby exposes conventional explanations for persistent underdevelopment as ineffective placeholders.
-What conventional explanations have in common is that they do not challenge the narrative of ‘higher education for development’ in developing countries and, instead, divert attention away from ineffective education by citing causes that ultimately hold developing countries responsible for their plight.
-This failed approach must be hastily replaced—Human Rethink
+The Implicit Curriculum, along with the Inclusive Theory of Change derived from it, constitute a higher-order paradigm that is proven true by the performance of graduates in the real world as effective managers, entrepreneurs, and innovators.
+In contrast, conventional explanations have served to only explain the status quo.
+They include biological, moral, statistical, psychological, mathematical, and economic explanations.
+Compared to the Implicit Curriculum, conventional explanations are ineffective placeholders that have failed to make development happen.
+They have failed because they do not challenge the narrative of ‘higher education for development’ in developing countries and, instead, divert attention away from ineffective education by citing causes that ultimately hold developing countries responsible for their plight—Human Rethink

 Although more specific that Adam Smith’s “invisible hand,” the concept of TFP (Total Factor Productivity) marks the boundary of what is objectively known about the difference between development and underdevelopment, beyond which redundant speculations begin.
 To be useful, any answer to the TFP puzzle must translate into a means for equalizing productivity differences between developed and developing countries.
 The Implicit Curriculum does that—Human Rethink